NXT TakeOver: WarGames (2019)

 Five matches were contested at the event, including one on the Pre-Show.
-In the main event, Team Ciampa (Tommaso Ciampa, Keith Lee, Dominik Dijakovic, and Kevin Owens) defeated The Undisputed Era (Adam Cole, Bobby Fish, Kyle O'Reilly, and Roderick Strong) in a WarGames match while in the opening bout, Team Ripley (Rhea Ripley, Candice LeRae, Tegan Nox, and Dakota Kai) defeated Team Baszler (Shayna Baszler, Bianca Belair, Io Shirai, and Kay Lee Ray) in the first-ever women's WarGames match.
+There were two WarGames matches, including the first ever women's version.
+The main event was the men's WarGames match in which Team Ciampa (Tommaso Ciampa, Keith Lee, Dominik Dijakovic, and Kevin Owens) defeated The Undisputed Era (Adam Cole, Bobby Fish, Kyle O'Reilly, and Roderick Strong).
+The event's opening bout was the inaugural women's WarGames match, which saw Team Ripley (Rhea Ripley, Candice LeRae, Tegan Nox, and Dakota Kai) defeat Team Baszler (Shayna Baszler, Bianca Belair, Io Shirai, and Kay Lee Ray).